Having a clean sandbed in your saltwater aquarium can sometimes seem like a distant dream.

 The Twin Spot Goby, also known as a Crab-eyed Goby, is the only known member of the Signigobius genus.

 The Twin Spot Goby is an exceptional sifter fish because it tends to stay near the substrate’s surface when releasing sand grains from its gills.
-This small saltwater fish is very active in digging and turning over the sandbed and does not create a mess while doing so.
+This small spot-feeding saltwater fish is very active in digging and turning over the sandbed and does not create a mess while doing so.

-The caveat with Twin Spot Gobies, however, is that they are fragile and very difficult to keep alive long-term.
+The caveat with Twin Spot Gobies, however, is that they are fragile and difficult to keep alive long-term.

 Your sandbed may be established with copepods and amphipods and the goby may still refuse to eat from it.